WarrenWeckesser/numpy-notes/numpy-dual.md

 When I mentioned this suggestion in the community meeting on December 11, it was suggested that we should probably deprecate `numpy.dual`.

-I think quite a few current NumPy developers (myself included) are unfamiliar with the history and purpose of this module, so I spent a little time reading code and github issues.
+I think quite a few current NumPy developers (myself included at the time the topic came up) are unfamiliar with the history and purpose of this module, so I spent a little time reading code and github issues.
 The following are a few notes about `numpy.dual`.
-Corrections and clarifications to anything written here would be appreciated!
+Corrections and clarifications to anything written here would be appreciated.

 What is numpy.dual?